-This session features an in-depth interview with Dr. Katharine Hayhoe on the latest advances in climate science, her work with cities on housing and infrastructure adaptation, the significance of 2030 as "The Tipping Point", where she sees hope and how she views the near future.
+This session features an in-depth interview with Dr. Katharine Hayhoe on the latest advances in climate science, and her work with cities on housing and infrastructure adaptation, where she sees hope and how she views the near future.

 DIANA OLICK, Senior Climate and Real Estate Correspondent, CNBC